TomasBoda/statistical-project/README.md

 After running the Pearson's Chi-squared Test, we can see that our **null hypothesis has not been rejected**.

 The **degrees of freedom** value is set to `27`, the **critical value** is calculated to be `40.11` and the **chi-squared** value is `32.42`.
 Since the **chi-squared** value is less than the **critical value**, we can conclude that the null hypothesis has not been rejected and therefore, **There is no major relationship or correlation between the country of origin and streaming devices**.

+Based on our results, we can conclude that the

+older generation is quite progressive as far as technology is concerned and there are no major differences between generations in terms of device they watch Netflix on.